canro91/canro91.github.io/_posts/2020-09-23-TheSlowRoomSearch.md

     {
         RoomTypeId = roomTypeId,
         HotelId = hotelId,
         Images = roomGalleries.OrderBy(x => x.SortOrder)
+        //                     ^^^^^
             .Select(r => new Image
             {
-                // Some mapping code
+                // Some mapping code here
             })
     };
 }
 ```

 After changing those three lines of code, the image gallery times went from ~4sec to ~900ms.
 And, the initial room search improved in ~2-3sec.
-The client with the slowness had about 70 images.
-So, it was a good move.
+The hotel with the slowness issue had about 70 images.
+It was a step in the right direction.

 These are the times of three requests to the initial room search using Postman: